 It’s easy to forget, but at one point, Taylor Dayne was one of the biggest pop stars in the world.

-The original Tay-Tay (you know, unless you count John Taylor, Mick Taylor, Roger Taylor of Queen, Roger Taylor of Duran Duran, or to pop James Taylor) was a juggernaut from the moment she burst onto the scene in 1987, starting her career with nine consecutive Billboard Top 20 hits.
+The original Tay-Tay (you know, unless you count John Taylor, Mick Taylor, Roger Taylor of Queen, Roger Taylor of Duran Duran, or James Taylor) was a juggernaut from the moment she burst onto the scene in 1987, starting her career with nine consecutive Billboard Top 20 hits.
 In fact, each of her first seven singles hit the Top 10, including “Love Will Lead You Back,” which went to #1.
 She also charted well in Canada, Australia and the U.K., while several of her singles were big hits on the Billboard Dance charts.
 With her deep, soulful voice and dynamic range, she could seamlessly excel at a wide range of songs, including pop, R&B and ballads.
 In doing so, she amassed a large and devoted fan base — one that continues to support her to this day.

 As the 90s got underway, it was clear that Taylor Dayne was a hit machine and pop star.
 What wasn’t clear, however, was whether she was an artist.
 Like her label-mate, Whitney Houston, Dayne’s first two albums were made up of songs from outside writers and handpicked by Arista boss Clive Davis for maximum commercial impact.
 For her third album, 1993’s Soul Dancing, Dayne was determined to prove she had the songwriting chops to go with her vocal and chart topping prowess.